 If you build it, will they come?

 The biggest challenge we've encountered in getting users up to speed with Skype for Business is that some companies haven’t planned out the required functionality that will spark user adoption.
+This is even more so the case with Microsoft Teams.

 Businesses must have a clear understanding of all the ways their employees are currently communicating with staff, clients, partners, and vendors.
 Before a company takes the leap to Skype for Business they need to assess the current communication tools being used in the organization.
 Don’t assume you know.